 7. How Much Does A Purchasing Manager Earn In Australia?

-According to PayScale, the average purchasing manager’s salary in Australia is AU$75,948 per year, or the equivalent of AU$28.24 per hour.
-The average purchasing officer’s salary in Australia is AU$60,474 per year or an hourly equivalent to AU$27.51.
+According to PayScale, the average purchasing manager's salary in Australia is AU$ 75,948 per year or the equivalent of AU$ 28.24 per hour.
+The average purchasing officer's salary in Australia is AU$60,474 per year or an hourly equivalent of AU$27.51.

 The amount of work experience, specialist skills, and place of work are some factors that influence the salary of a purchasing manager in Australia.
 Additional certifications in the below areas can get you higher pay and perks:

 Purchasing managers may also earn extra compensation from their employers via profit-sharing plans.

 Early career Purchasing Managers (1-4 years of experience): AU$66,301 per year